techidaily/site-ai-editing-video/source/_posts/new-what-is-color-finale.md

 If you are using Windows Movie Maker on your PC, we have stated how you can save your video file as MP4 format.
 We have also stated how to convert Windows Movie Maker file to MP4 format easily.
 We have also recommended the best Windows Movie Maker alternative as Wondershare Filmora where you get more video editing features as well as wide range of video file formats.

-[Free Download](https://tools.techidaily.com/wondershare/filmora/download/)For macOS 10.14 or later
+[Free Download](https://tools.techidaily.com/wondershare/filmora/download/) For macOS 10.14 or later

 Step1Download and install Wondershare Filmora.
 Click on New Project option on the welcome screen.
 Drag and drop your video clips into Project Media folder.
 Thereafter, bring them onto the timeline.